gianlucatruda/TUIdoist/README.md

 - Clean, modular, maintainable Rust.
 Focus on readability, simplicity, and best practices.
 - Safe Rust with minimal type masturbation.
+- Minimal complexity.
+Don't add new libraries or artefacts without direct permission.
+Default to implementing things from scratch.

 ---